 It is projected that $11.1 billion in venture capital will be invested in AI healthcare companies in 2024.

-For therapists, that means many shiny new tools will be coming to market, with large sales budgets directed at you.
+For OT, PT and SLPs this means many shiny new tools (like AI scribes for rehab documentation) are coming to market, with large sales budgets directed at you.

 To be honest, in allied health professions, we are not accustomed to this level of investment—and we’re not used to fielding these types of sales pitches.